- WHAT WE DO

 - HOW WE DO IT

 - FREE QUOTE

-By providing your employees with mobile training, you are delivering eLearning to your employees seamlessly using the devices they are most comfortable with.
-Simply having mobile training, however, is not enough to keep your company at the forefront of training and development.
-It’s important to understand how effective your training is, and where to make tweaks to areas that need improvement.
-In this article, we are going to discuss ways that you can analyze your mobile training’s effectiveness using the Kirkpatrick’s Evaluation Model.
+By providing your employees with mobile training, you deliver eLearning to your employees seamlessly using the devices they are most comfortable with.
+However, simply having mobile training is not enough to keep your company at the forefront of training and development.
+It’s essential to understand how effective your training is and make tweaks to areas that need improvement.
+This article will discuss ways to analyze your mobile training’s effectiveness using Kirkpatrick’s Evaluation Model.

 The Kirkpatrick Evaluation Model was developed in the 1950s by University of Wisconsin Professor Donald Kirkpatrick.
-It contains 4 levels that help to measure the effectiveness of training.
-These 4 levels include reaction, learning, behavior, and results.
-Below are the 4 levels and some ideas you can use to measure the effectiveness of your training.
+It contains four levels that help to measure the effectiveness of training.
+These four levels include reaction, learning, behavior, and results.
+Below are the four levels and some ideas you can use to measure the effectiveness of your training.

 Gather Learner Perception

 Poll your audience about the training to gain an understanding of how well it was received.
 To what degree of effectiveness do they rate the training?
 Ask questions about their experience, such as “what did you like about your experience?”
 Do you see a positive connection with your employees surrounding training, or do they view the training as just another obligation?
 Your employees are busy and will not appreciate taking time for something they don’t find value in.

 The second level, learning, measures the knowledge and skills your audience has learned.
 You can measure this level by using these strategies:

 Assess Online Forum Contribution